 How do I burp my baby?

 - Hold your baby against your chest or shoulder.
-Support his bottom with one hand.
-Use your other hand to pat or rub his back gently.
+Support his or her bottom with one hand.
+Use your other hand to pat or rub his or her back gently.

 - Sit your baby upright on your lap.
 Use one hand to support his or her chest and head.
 Use the other hand to pat or rub his or her back.